Uniform models and short curves for random 3-manifolds: Introduction

 \end{thm*}

 We remark that $\ep$-model metrics on random Heegaard splittings, similar to the ones that we build here, are constructed in~\cite{HV}.
-There, the existence of a underlying hyperbolic metric is guaranteed by Maher's result and it is unclear whether the $\ep$-model metrics are uniformly bilipschitz to it.
+There, the existence of a underlying hyperbolic metric is guaranteed by Maher's result, and it is unclear whether the $\ep$-model metrics are uniformly bilipschitz to it.

-However, we also mention that, using a result claimed by Tian~\cite{Ti90}, the mere fact that a metric $\rho$ is a $\ep$-model metric and that the regions $\Omega_1,\Omega_2$ where it is not hyperbolic have uniformly bounded diameter (as follows from~\cite{HV}), implies, if $\ep>0$ is sufficiently small, that $\rho$ is uniformly close up to third derivatives to a hyperbolic metric.
-However, Tian's result is not published.
-In order to provide a uniform bilipschitz control we exploit instead ergodic properties of the random walk and drilling and filling theorems by Hodgson and Kerckhoff~\cite{HK:universal} and Brock and Bromberg~\cite{BB04}.
+As an aside, we also mention that, using an unpublished result by Tian~\cite{Ti90}, the mere fact that a metric $\rho$ is a $\ep$-model metric and that the regions $\Omega_1,\Omega_2$ where it is not hyperbolic have uniformly bounded diameter (as follows from~\cite{HV}), implies, if $\ep>0$ is sufficiently small, that $\rho$ is uniformly close up to third derivatives to a hyperbolic metric.
+However, we do not rely on Tian's result.
+Instead, in order to provide a uniform bilipschitz control, we exploit ergodic properties of the random walk and drilling and filling theorems by Hodgson and Kerckhoff~\cite{HK:universal} and Brock and Bromberg~\cite{BB04}.

 Our methods follow closely~\cite{BMNS16} and~\cite{BD15} where uniform $\ep$-model metrics are constructed for special classes of 3-manifolds.